How To Recognize And Live With PTSD From Childhood Trauma

 • The sudden loss of a loved one

 An individual can experience trauma at any age, but early childhood trauma refers to these experiences occurring in the formative years.
 The child's brain is still developing, and traumatic events can affect this process, potentially leading to various complications.
 Even after the event has passed, the distress can persist, damaging a child’s sense of safety and stability.
-Without support or intervention, these traumatic experiences may lead to mental health challenges, such as:
+Without support or intervention, these traumatic experiences may lead to mental health challenges.

 • Anxiety disorders, characterized by constant feelings of fear or worry.